Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/EntryApi.md

 # **FirstEntry**
 > AnchoredEntryResponse FirstEntry (string context, string chainId)

+Get the first entry in the provided chain

 Get the first entry in the provided chain.
 This is the oldest entry also called the chain tail.
 Please note that the achorTimes will only contain the first anchor time.
 Call getEntry to retrieve all times

 ### Example